Euro final fuels outbreak fears as nations fight virus surges

 The less privileged parts of the world are expected to suffer that economic blow the most.

-That impact was in focus in the indigenous town of San Martin Jilotepeque in Guatemala, where shops were closed and streets deserted as some 90,000 residents were confined from Thursday to Sunday to curb the spread of the virus.
+That impact was in focus in the indigenous town of San Martin Jilotepeque in Guatemala, where shops were closed and streets deserted as 90,000 residents were confined from Thursday to Sunday.

-For the people of the town, the brief restrictions did not come without a cost.
+For the people of the town, the restrictions did not come without a cost.

 "We have payments to make, rent and children to support," said resident Bartolome Chocoj.